Table of Contents Show

 | Best For (Architecture) | Premium Workstation Use, Large-Screen Design Work, 4K Rendering & Visualization, Professional Portfolio Presentations |

-Architecture Software Compatibility & Performance Rating
+Architecture Software Compatibility and Performance Rating

 | Software | ASUS ROG Zephyrus Duo 16 | MacBook Pro M2 | HP 17.3″ FHD | Alienware m15 R7 | Razer Blade Pro 17 |